-This report has been prepared by Segal to present certain disclosure information required by Governmental Accounting Standards Board Statement No. 67 as of June 30, 2022.
-This report, based on unaudited financial information as of June 30, 2022, provided by the Office of the State Treasurer and the Vermont State Employees' Retirement System Actuarial Valuation Report as of June 30, 2021, dated October 29, 2021, reflects:
+This report has been prepared by Segal to present certain disclosure information required by Governmental Accounting Standards Board Statement No. 68 for the fiscal year ending June 30, 2023.
+This report, based on financial information as of June 30, 2022, provided by the Office of the State Treasurer and the Vermont State Employees' Retirement System Actuarial Valuation Report as of June 30, 2021, dated October 29, 2021, reflects: